For you created my inmost being;

 before one of them came to be.

-This beautiful Bible passage gives hope to many parents when they are expecting a baby or holding one in their arms.
+For many, Psalm 139:13–16 is a beautiful passage that gives hope to parents who are expecting a baby or holding one in their arms.

 Every birth is a wondrous miracle, and when that sweet little one is linked to you forever, you experience an awesome emotion that never goes away, not even after the baby grows up and becomes independent.

-How would you make sense of the phrase “fearfully and wonderfully made” (v.14)?
-Has God really seen the unformed substance of your baby, born with the Trisomy 21 syndrome, or with cerebral palsy, or without limbs, or without the ability to hear or see?
+• Has God really seen the unformed substance of my baby, born with the Trisomy 21 syndrome, cerebral palsy, without limbs, or without the ability to see or hear?

-In the face of such human imperfections, how can a parent still behold the “miracle” of a baby?
+• In the face of such human imperfections, how can I still behold the “miracle” of my baby?

-And if we learn during pregnancy that our child is likely to be born with special needs, should we choose to keep the baby?
-And if we find out our baby’s special needs only upon birth—after months of joy, hope, and expectation—how are we to respond?
+• If I learn during pregnancy that my child is likely to be born with special needs, should I choose to keep the baby?
+Or, if I find out my baby’s special needs only upon birth—after months of joy, hope, and expectation—how am I to respond?

 When Dara Fell Sick